 By the way, here's a good video on how to tie your trail shoes properly to minimize blisters.
 I wish I'd known this technique earlier.

 I've recently purchased a pair of Oboz hiking shoes that I love.
-I just wore them for several day hikes in Patagonia and for some extended hiking along the Way of St Olav in Sweden and Norway.
+I wore them for several day hikes in Patagonia and for some extended hiking along the Way of St Olav in Sweden and Norway.
 One reason I love them is that they come in widths, and for someone like me with EE feet, that's a real blessing.
-I liked my original pair so much, I just bought a pair of higher water proof Oboz boots for winter.
+I liked my original pair so much, I bought a pair of high top water proof Oboz boots for winter.
 Again, keep in mind your own personal preference.
 The Oboz are heavier duty, and heavier, than the Adidas trail shoes I mention above.